 Complaints - Non-Domestic Animals

-If an owner cannot be identified or located, the Woodbury Police Department will transport the lost pet to the Humane Society for Companion Animals at 9785 Hudson Road.
-For contact information and hours of service, visit their website at animalhumanesociety.org.
+If an owner cannot be identified or located, the Woodbury Police Department will transport the lost pet to the Animal Humane Society at 9785 Hudson Road.
+For contact information and hours of service, visit the Humane Society website.